freya022/BotCommands-Wiki/docs/using-commands/using-slash-commands/writing-slash-commands.md

 ### Built-in resolver generators

-The framework also provides functions in `Resolvers` to do most of the work for some types.
+The framework also provides functions in `Resolvers` to do most of the work for some types, all you need to do is declare a service factory with `#!java @Resolver` and use the provided methods.

 !!! note
     Currently there is only a factory for enum resolvers, but others might be added in the future.